stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 BeagleLib handles tips in one of two ways.
 We are currently allocating and using _tip partials_ to store the observed data.
 In the figures above, this is clear from the fact that each state at a tip (leaf node) requires 4 values, all but one of which are zero if the state is unambiguous.
 This requires a lot of memory (and extra computation) but allows ambiguous observed states to be handled correctly.
 The alternative, which is possible only if states are unambiguous or completely ambiguous (i.e. missing data), is called _tip states_.
 If using tip states, we save only a single value for each observed state (e.g. 0 for A, 1 for C, 2 for G, and 3 for T; missing data is represented by a value equal to the number of states, which is 4 for nucleotide data) and save having to sum over four values for each tip state.
 Using tip states can lead to quite substantial savings computationally.
 Remember that more than half of the nodes in a tree are tips.
 Later in the tutorial, we will give users of our program an option that causes all ambiguities to be treated as missing data, which makes it possible to use tip states for every tip.
 BeagleLib makes it possible to use tip partials for some tips (those having ambiguous states for some sites) and tip states for other tips, but we will allow only all or none for purposes of this tutorial.
 Setting the data member `_ambiguity_equals_missing` to `true` (its value can be set using the member function `setAmbiguityEqualsMissing`) forces the use of tip _states_ by converting all partial ambiguities to be completely missing data.

-Importantly, in BeagleLib, the indexing system used for internal node partials is the same whether tip states or tip partials are used.
-You might be lead to assume that, if tip states are used, internal node partials should be indexed starting at zero rather than the number of tips, but you would be wrong!
+**Importantly**, the indexing system used in BeagleLib for internal node partials is the same whether tip states or tip partials are used.
+You might assume that, if tip states are used, internal node partials should be indexed starting at zero rather than the number of tips, but you would be wrong!
 If there are 5 tips (as in the figures above), then your first internal node partial should have index 5, not 0, even if you are using tip states.
 Internally, BeagleLib always allocates partials vectors as if tip partials was going to be used.
 If tips states are used, the first (number of tips) elements of these vectors are NULL (not allocated), so using an index of 0 when tip states are being used will lead to a memory fault as there is no memory allocated for partials at index 0.

 ## The initBeagleLib member function